chtefi/wait-for-me/README.md

 ## Origin

-I started a project with callbacks hell, then wanted to promisify them instead.
+I started a project with some callbacks hell, then wanted to promisify some functions because it was ugly.
-Few days before, I saw a conversation about that involving [@RReverser](https://twitter.com/RReverser) who suggests this [approach](https://gist.github.com/RReverser/79afe3bfacbe054264d6).
+Few days before, I saw a conversation about this topic, involving [@RReverser](https://twitter.com/RReverser) who suggests this [approach](https://gist.github.com/RReverser/79afe3bfacbe054264d6).

 I really liked it, very clean code.
-I just added the context option for me but all credits goes to him.
+I just added the context option for me but all credits go to him.

 You can find other projects promisifying function but I found them more complicated, doing more stuff, having polyfill or other thing I didn't want.